ElaineNg94/MechaCar_Statistical_Analysis/README.md

 **_Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?_**

-After using the lm() function which was used to find the linear regression…
+After using the lm() function we can see that vehicle_length and ground_clearance are significant by looking at the p-values.
+The p-value of vehicle_length is 2.60e-12 and the p-value of ground_clearance is 5.21e-08.
+This shows these two variables would provide a non-random amount of variance to the mpg values since the rest of the variables in this dataset’s p-values are close to zero.

 **_Is the slope of the linear model considered to be zero?
 Why or why not?_**